microsoft/sqltoolsservice/README.md

 - File a bug or feature request as an [issue](https://github.com/Microsoft/sqltoolsservice/issues)
 - Comment on existing issues to give your feedback on how they should be fixed/implemented
 - Contribute a bug fix or feature implementation by submitting a pull request
-- Contribute more unit tests for feature areas that lack good coverage
 - Review the pull requests that others submit to ensure they follow [established guidelines] (#pull-request-guidelines)